Hardiness Zone: 7a

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 "Escape from Iris Island"!
 The flowers came up around our new airplane yard sculpture last spring without any real planning.
-As the season progressed and the flowers came into bloom, it was obvious this was exactly the best place we could have planted our "sculpture".

 This is a photo of my beautiful iris that I have planted in a container.
 I wasn't sure what color it was until it bloomed.
 It sure turned out pretty!